cjl8zf/langtool-ignore-fonts/README.md

 ```
 ## Contributing

 Yes, please do!
-Make a pull-reques.
+Make a pull-request.

 ## License